bownie/wordpress-micro8ks/README.md

 ## Wordpress PV with microk8s

-Using this as a basis for a starter microk8s wordpress setup including some debugging knowledge.
-Using this as a basis:
+Using this tutorial as a basis for a starter microk8s wordpress setup:

 https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/

-We want to achieve this functionality:
+We want to achieve the functionality we see here:

 https://github.com/verize/kubernetes-wordpress-ingress